JeffHeck/SchoolDataProject/report_levies.md

 ___

-## Summary chart: Replacement levies in descending order by the percent increase in the levy amounts
+## Summary chart: Replacement levies in descending order by the percent increase from their previous amounts

 ![Replacement levies](pagesManual/LeviesReport/LevySummary1.png "Replacement Levies Chart 1 of 2")
 ![Replacement levies](pagesManual/LeviesReport/LevySummary2.png "Replacement Levies Chart 2 of 2")